zeusta/Docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 There are several optional fields to help you add extra information to your purchase order:

-•	Send Email to Supplier: By ticking the checkbox, the extension will automatically send information to the supplier via email right after creating the purchase order.
+•	Send Email to Supplier: By ticking the checkbox, the module will automatically send information to the supplier via email right after creating the purchase order.

 •	Comment: Add extra information for the purchase order.
 Suppliers will be notified about it.
 After that, click on **Prepare Product List** button to continue.